Trump Administration Executive Action Tracker

 Executive Order or Action

 Discontinuing the CBP One app: The Biden administration created the app to allow asylum seekers to schedule appointments to request asylum.
-Current plaintiffs had sued the Biden administration challenging limitations in the app, but now seek to supplement their pleadings based on the government’s new position.

 Prohibits people seeking asylum from staying in the U.S. while they pursue their claim.
 This prohibition puts people who are fleeing war and persecution in harm’s way.
-Plaintiffs allege order is unlawful and unconstitutional.
-Update: court has issued an emergency stay and the Trump administration has agreed not to remove plaintiffs pending resolution of litigation.

 Mobilizing troops to the border: Declares a national emergency at the southern border.
 10,000 troops are currently stationed at the border and a naval warship is deployed to the region.
 Militarizes the southern U.S. border to prevent people seeking safety from entering the U.S.

 Limiting access to legal representation for immigrants: Cuts off funding that was appropriated by Congress in 2024 to allow certain detained immigrants to have access to legal representation.
 Hinders the right of people in immigration detention to access legal representation.
-Plaintiffs allege the termination is unlawful and unconstitutional and seek injunctive relief.

 Closing the southern border: Suspends the entry of migrants and allows President Trump to impose any “appropriate” restrictions on new entries.
 Effectively closes the southern border to people and families seeking safety, and temporarily and gives President Trump sweeping discretion to impose further restrictions on immigration.